Rs. 1,950.00

 This shawl is hand woven in Bhujodi, the first village to be conferred a Geographical Indicator (GI) in India.

-This innovative design is not just woven, but designed by a master weaver for a traditional 4-shaft pit loom.
-It has unbleached cotton on the warp, and ikat tussar silk on the weft, with extra-weft designs picked on the borders.
+This innovative design is not just woven but designed, by a master weaver for a traditional 4-shaft pit loom.
+It has unbleached cotton on the warp, and Ikat tussar silk on the weft, with extra-weft designs picked out on the ends.
 The colours are natural dyed iron-grey.

-Meghwal Weavers of Kutch in western India, have woven traditional shawls for nomadic Rabari shephards, for 800 years.
+Meghwal Weavers of Kutch in western India, have woven traditional shawls for nomadic Rabari shepherds, for 800 years.
 This symbiotic relationship continues today.

-Today a new cadre of Artisan-Designer-Entrepreneur is emerging, from a revolutionary movement which empowers makers through design education.
-While they preserve the Bhujodi identity, and its distinct design vocabulary, they innovate with new materials, colours, and techniques.
-This natural-dye ikat scarf represents a high point in Artisan-Design.
+This artisan-designer-entrepreneur exemplifies an emerging voice, empowered through design education for makers.
+While they preserve the Bhujodi identity, and its distinct design vocabulary, they innovate with new materials, colours, and techniques, to reach new markets.
+This natural-dye ikat scarf represents a high point in artisan-design.

 Natural dye: Grey, Diluted Iron-Grey